xcp-ng/xcp-ng-org/docs/project/development-process/tags-maintenance-branches-in-our-code.md

 A `small-patches` branch is used to hold small non-upstreamable patches until we have decided what should be proposed upstream to replace them.
 This one is merged first (as essentially made of older changes).

-##### Adding a new feature
+#### Adding a new feature

 A new feature gets a new topic branch, usually based on an upstream release -- though in some situations some features will depend on another topic branch that has not been merged yet.
 In this case the branch can be based on its dependency branch.
 In the case of multiple dependencies, it will be clearer to `merge --no-ff` each of those other topics in our new topic branch.

 This new branch will then be used to open a PR, usually against the upstream repo.
 In the case of an upstream PR progressing too slowly, we may decide to open a PR onto an XCP-ng `host-installer` branch so it can be included in a release, and it will join the pool of topic branches described above.

-##### Fixing/extending a topic branch
+#### Fixing/extending a topic branch

 Fixing of existing topic branches should be done "on the topic branch", which is to say they should be based on the last commit of that topic branch that was merged in the current XCP-ng branch.
-A PR is then openned for merging into this current XCP-ng branch.
+A PR is then opened for merging into this current XCP-ng branch.

 When introducing a fix, we should keep in mind whether it is meaningful on its own, or is meant to be squashed the next time this topic branch is rebased, and use the standard git conventions to mark those, e.g. using `git commit --squash`.

-##### Upgrading to a new upstream
+#### Upgrading to a new upstream

 To switch to a new upstream version `vUPSTREAMVERSION` (`v10.10.5`), we want a new branch `UPSTREAMVERSION-XCPNGVERSION` (`10.10.5-8.3`) based on this tag and including a merge of every topic branch that has not been integrated upstream yet.